Kavedin/moodle-local_morska/README.md

 Morska communicates with `https://ktc.co.ug/` for:

 - server-registered trial creation and checking; and
-- paid subscription licence activation and checking.
+- paid subscription license activation and checking.

 The entitlement service may receive the following site-level information: